1. Session management support

 The Connect2id server issued signed (JWS) ID tokens.
 Adding encryption (JWT) to them can ensure the confidentiality of issued identity information.
 We don't see much demand for that at present and ID token encryption is likely to be implemented in a later release of the Connect2id server.

 These can be used for prepackaged requests from client applications and also as a form of client authentication in the implicit flow.

 5. Aggregated and distributed claims

 Aggregated and distributed claims is an option for delivering UserInfo claims from third-party OpenID Connect providers.

-The OAuth working group is drafting a protocol for a lightweight HTTP- and JSON-based Security Token Service (STS) by defining how to request and obtain security tokens from OAuth 2.0 authorization servers, including security tokens employing impersonation and delegation.
+This specification in progress defines a protocol for a lightweight HTTP- and JSON- based Security Token Service (STS) by defining how to request and obtain security tokens from OAuth 2.0 authorization servers, including security tokens employing impersonation and delegation.
 See draft-ietf-oauth-token-exchange.

-Another specification draft that defines an authorisation request using JWT serialisation.
+This specification in progress defines the authorisation request using JWT serialisation.
 The request is sent by value through request parameter or by reference through request_uri parameter that points to the JWT, allowing the request to be optionally signed and encrypted.
 See draft-ietf-oauth-jwsreq-06.

 Please post your comment below, or write to Connect2id support.